Skip to main content

 Legal position in relation to health and safety in the workplace

-Employers have a general legal responsibility to maintain the health and safety and welfare of workers, and others attending their premises (on hse.gov.uk), but, there is no longer a legal requirement for every business to consider coronavirus in their risk assessment or have coronavirus specific control measures in place to control the transmission of coronavirus in general circulation.
-Therefore, the health and safety requirement for every employer to explicitly consider coronavirus in their risk assessment will be removed.
+Employers have a general legal responsibility to maintain the health and safety and welfare of workers, and others attending their premises (on hse.gov.uk).
+HSE no longer expects every business to consider COVID-19 in their risk assessment or to have specific measures in place.
+Employers may still choose to continue to cover COVID-19 in their risk assessments.

 We do however advise all businesses, employers and event organisers to continue to implement effective public health control measures to protect your workers, contractors, visitors and customers.
 Businesses and employers can determine which public health control measures identified in this advice should be applied in their premises.